gabriellakeisha/Pedestrian_Detector/README.md

 ```

 These values are used in our final detector scripts and are suggested as default values for anyone running the system.

-### Aditional Notes

-All scripts have already been executed, and all resulting `.mat` feature files have been included in the GitLab respository.

-This means you do NOT need to run the feature extractor scripts again in order to run our, training, testing or detector code.

-Full justification and experimental analysis for these parameters choices can be found in the final report.